 To use a driver module in case LSI does not supply a driver module for your version of the FreeBSD OS, use the procedures in this section.
-If you want to install only a module supplied by LSI, see Section 6.6.3, Updating the MegaRAID Kernel Driver Module in the FreeBSD OS.
+If you want to install only an LSI-supplied module, see Section 6.6.3, Updating the MegaRAID Kernel Driver Module in the FreeBSD OS.

-NOTE You can use only kldload to load the driver as a module if your boot drive is attached to the motherboard and is not managed by the MegaRAID controller.
+NOTE You can use only kldload to load the driver as a module if your boot drive is attached to the mother board and is not managed by the MegaRAID controller.